cschech/CBSD/README.md

 If the OpenBSD kernel_reorder utility instead checked the stamp created when the release was created, for all kernel objects /usr/share/relink/kernel/$BUILD, this security vulnerability would be closed.

-In summary, the link kit distributed with OpenBSD when paired with the existing reorder_kernel function (which lacks such a check) as of OpenBSD 7.3 is a rootkit for anyone with local access to the machine.
+In summary, the link kit distributed with OpenBSD when paired with the existing reorder_kernel function (which lacks such a check) as of OpenBSD 7.3 allows the installation of a rootkit for anyone with local access to the machine, and even complete replacement or destruction of the operating system.
 A link kit that is stamped does not suffer from this class of vulnerability.

 The source of OpenBSD is tied to a specific bundled clang implementation that is self-hosted.
 Lack of an external build environment with first-party support makes it impossible to verify if the link kit provided with OpenBSD is not a trojan horse.
+GCC support was also dropped and eliminated from the source tree.
+Having both GCC and clang support for the kernel build process (that is self-hosted) would be an excellent first step toward support for a portable build environment.

 Portable bootstrapping from a pure POSIX environment is instead desirable.